szobov/szobov.github.io/_drafts/experiments-with-pose-estimations-and-aruco.md

 I wrote small piece of code, that went through parameters, sent it to another service, that calculated [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation) and combined it to `csv` file.
 After I've put the camera on fixed place, turned on the light and went out to do something else.
 After several hours the report was done.

 [Here is](https://docs.google.com/spreadsheets/d/1EDb3lZr4qxF3SI_sTS4PJj2DlKOLGCD5HGJkCgIwjaA/edit?usp=sharing) two of several reports, that I've created.
 I'm not so good in math, so I just took a standard deviation of position and yaw angle, normalized it (unfortunately, you can't just sum degrees with meters :(((() and looked on a top10.
 Long story short, I chosen this values: `adaptiveThreshWinSizeMin=5, adaptiveThreshWinSizeMax=5, adaptiveThreshWinSizeStep=100, cornerRefinementWinSize=10, cornerRefinementMinAccuracy=0.001, cornerRefinementMaxIterations=50`.
-I'm not sure, that it's a best one, but tests in a real world show, that it works quite well and better than it was.
+I'm not sure, that it's a best one, but the tests in a real world show, that it works quite well and better than it was.

-* Conclusion
+## Conclusion

+After long journey I found different conditions, that affects the quality of visual based position estimation.
+Light, camera properties, algorithm parameters, IMU and  magnets can play it's role on this scene.
+Maybe I haven't discovered any important things, that can flip the game, but I had to timebox my investigation and in the end of it, we get well working system.